mbernwieser/autodarts-caller/README.md

 1. Go to: `<ip-of-your-raspberry-pi>:8080`
     - you can copy the ip-address from the board-manager url
     - e.g. `192.168.178.73:8080`
-1. Now you should see the Autodarts-Caller web-ui (see screenshot below)
+1. Now you should see the `autodarts-caller` web-ui (see screenshot below)
 1. In the `Autodarts-IP:`-field you should enter the IP where autodarts is running (propably the same `<ip-of-your-raspberry-pi>`)
     - Enter the IP without `http` or `/`
     - you can copy the ip-address from the board-manager url